JaredHorwitz/PaniniGram/README.md

 - "OYU!" -> YOU!

 ## Project TODOs
 1. Setup database/backend.
-I'm thinking Firebase for convenience
+I'm thinking textfile for convenience
-    - Generate pangrams (set up serverless function to do this?) - in the short term, write Python script to do so and save to database
+    - in the short term, write Python script to do generate pangrams and save to file
-2. Use a FutureProvider to load letters and pangrams from the database
+2. Use a FutureProvider to load letters and pangrams from the file
 3. Implement word check logic (AMBIENCE - yes!
 MACE - not a valid pangram) - add as function of answerProvider
 4. Implement success animation on successful pangram
 5. Implement screen reload when all pangrams are exhausted